lumeohq/lumeod-balena-jetson/README.md

 To reduce download bandwidth and downtime, remove the label if primary Balena storage is >32GB.

 ## Push new release
-Push to your fleet using :
+Push to the default device type of your fleet using :

 ```
 $ balena push <fleet-name>. (i.e. balena push lumeo/lumeo-prod)